Anpliat/Suicides-Analysis/README.md

 # Suicides-Analysis

-The purpose of this assignment was to use data on suicides to determine whether there is an increasing trend in Greece or, more importantly, whether Greece's behavior differs from that of other countries.

-We should create at most ten visualizations to present our opinion as convincingly and completely as possible, as well as an application using R-shiny with this data that will allow the interaction and options for a graph.
+The purpose of this analysis was to use data on suicides to determine whether there is an increasing trend in Greece or, more importantly, whether Greece's behavior differs from that of other countries.
+We were supposed to create at most ten visualizations to present our opinion as convincingly and completely as possible, as well as an application using R-shiny with this data that will allow the interaction and options for a graph.